mbulla/kilonova_models/pol_tests/README.md

-# Validation tests for polarization
+# VALIDATION TESTS FOR POLARIZATION

-These includes code validation tests for polarization.
+This directory includes POSSIS validation tests for polarization.
 The tests are computed assuming the geometry described in Hillier (1994) as explained in Bulla, Sim & Kromer (2015).
 The geometry is shown in geometry.pdf.

 # Numerical solutions in the optically-thick regime
 pol_tau.pdf shows Fig. 5 of Bulla, Sim & Kromer (2015), where the results from POSSIS (symbols) are compared to the numerical simulations in Hillier (1994, lines).
 See Section 3.1 of Bulla, Sim & Kromer (2015) for more details.